DominicSimpson/facprojectone/README.md

 # facprojectone: Tribute page to Buckminster Fuller

-###### For my tribute page, part of a series of projects required as part of my application to Founders & Coders, I thought an interesting tribute would be to the American visionary,
+###### For my tribute page, part of a series of projects required as part of my application to Founders & Coders, I thought an interesting tribute would be to the
-###### visionary and architect Buckminster Fuller.
+###### American visionary and architect Buckminster Fuller.